 And that means helping our dogs live their very best, healthiest life.

 P. S. At my Goldendoodle’s last vet visit she got a two “paws up” report.
 Chloe and I are all smiles!

 Did you enjoy this article?
 Join the happy pack!

-Note: I am not a veterinarian or a trainer.
-I am a Doodle Mom who strives to share happiness and dog love.
+Note: I am not a veterinarian or a dog trainer.
+I am a Doodle Mom who strives to share helpful tips, what has worked for our dogs, and of course, spread some happiness and dog love along the way.
 Please speak with your veterinarian for all your dog’s needs.